kkruecke/cplus-documentation/notes/value-categories.rst

 * An **rvalue** (so-called, historically, because rvalues could appear on the right-hand side of an assignment expression) is an xvalue, a temporary object or subobject thereof, or a value that is not associated with an object.
 * A **prvalue** (“pure” rvalue) is an rvalue that is not an xvalue.
 [Example: The result of calling a function whose return type is not a reference is a prvalue]

-The three primary value categories above--prvalue, xvalue, and lvalue--are part of two basic value categories

 On page 165 of `The C++ Programming Language 4th Edition <https://smile.amazon.com/Programming-Language-hardcover-4th/dp/0321958322/ref=sr_1_fkmrnull_1?crid=47A4W3MV3W0Y&keywords=the+c%2B%2B+programming+language+hardcover+4th+edition&qid=1553447852&s=gateway&sprefix=the+c%2B%2B+prog%2Caps%2C206&sr=8-1-fkmrnull>`_, Stroustrup explains what *lvalue* means: